RomainMazB/oc-docs-fr/console-commands.md

     php artisan october:update

-> **Note**: If you are [using composer](#console-install-composer), the core application files will not be downloaded and `composer update` should be called before running this command. **Additionally**: If you are using composer to manage all of your dependencies (as opposed to the marketplace) then use `october:up` to run the pending migrations instead of `october:update`.
+> **Remarque** : If you are [using composer](#console-install-composer), the core application files will not be downloaded and `composer update` should be called before running this command. **Additionally** : If you are using composer to manage all of your dependencies (as opposed to the marketplace) then use `october:up` to run the pending migrations instead of `october:update`.

 <a name="console-up-command"></a>
 ### Database migration